 Nathanael’s order of battle was a model of Daniel Morgan’s at Cowpens, but the wooded terrain at Guilford Courthouse prevented his three lines from seeing or supporting one another.
 He rode among the troops to encourage them.
 Artillery opened up.
 His lines began to fall apart under advancing British fire.
 The enemy turned his left flank.
 After two hours, he prudently called a retreat to preserve his army.

 Nathanael turned his attention to the British outposts in the interior of South Carolina.
-With his usual preachy admonishments, he ordered Baron von Steuben and Thomas Jefferson to send militia.
+He ordered Baron von Steuben and Thomas Jefferson to send militia.
 The Virginia Assembly blocked his request because Henry Clinton had sent British troops and reinforcements to that state.

 Infuriated with Jefferson and frustrated with a lack of support from Washington in New York, he turned his army southward toward the primary outpost at Camden.
 They arrived at the stockade walls on April 20 where Lord Francis Rawdon had 900 loyalist and British troops garrisoned.
 Aware that it was too strong to attack, Nathanael pulled his army back to Hobkirk’s Hill, a ridge two miles north.